 (E) Payment.
-Any payment due on an undisputed portion of the Claim shall be processed and made within 60 days after the City issues its written statement.
+Any payment due on an undisputed portion of the Cla sed and made within 60 days after the City issues its written statement.
 If the City fails to issue a written statement, paragraph 3, below, shall apply.

 3. Disputed Claims